romcal/romcal/docs/contribute-to-romcal.md

 # Install, Build, Run and Test romcal locally

-This section describes how get and run the romcal sourcecode in your machine, and how to contribute to this project.
+This section describes how to run the romcal source code in your machine, and how to contribute to this project.
 You might also be interested in reading the general [contribution guide](../CONTRIBUTING.md).

 - [Retrieve the codebase](#retrieve-the-codebase)